-

 Invest in footwear with:

-Supportive insoles may also be worth considering, especially if you’re on your feet for long hours.
+Supportive insoles for flat feet may also be worth considering, especially if you’re on your feet for long hours.

 Injury often happens when you’re not paying attention—twisting awkwardly, landing too hard, or lifting with poor form.